sourcegraph/about/content/blogposts/2022/single-tenant-sourcegraph-cloud.md

 We believe that great code search is an essential solution for all software developers.
 That’s why we built a code intelligence platform, with code search at its core, that can be easily deployed by any team.

 Over the last year, we’ve invested heavily in developing a managed version of Sourcegraph.
-This will enable more teams—including the teams that are not able to host their own code search solution—to access a fully-featured code intelligence platform.
+This will enable more teams—including the teams that are not able to host their own code search solution—to access a full-featured code intelligence platform.

 We invested in managed Sourcegraph in two ways.
 First, we expanded Sourcegraph.com.
 This site is a massive, multi-tenant instance of Sourcegraph, originally built as a way to search open source code.
 We pushed the scale of Sourcegraph.com in several ways:
 - We indexed millions of open source repositories across multiple code hosts and made them searchable.